 7. A scary lack of training

 To be fair, absentee managers may not know any better.
-That’s because a staggering 87 percent of managers felt they had inadequate training for the job, according to a survey conducted by Grovo.
+That’s because a staggering 87 percent of managers felt they had inadequate training for the job, according to an HR stat from a survey conducted by Grovo.
 When bosses aren’t sure how to lead their teams, it’s a recipe for disaster.

 8. The death of productivity

 According to an Aptitude Research Partners study, workers who didn’t receive social recognition for their efforts were nearly 35 percent less productive on the job than workers who were recognized.
 The lesson?
 Kids in Halloween masks might not want to be recognized.
 Your employees definitely do.

 That same report found that only 30 percent of employees felt engaged in jobs where they didn’t receive social recognition for their efforts.
 Add a recognition program to the mix, and a whopping 80 percent felt engaged.
 It’s not witchcraft — it’s the power of social recognition to boost morale and transform company culture.

 10. The sounds of silence

 According to an employee engagement survey with a number of shocking HR stats, only 16 percent of companies think they have an effective system for measuring employee feedback, and over half think they could stand to make big improvements in employee engagement.
 On the bright side, these companies see the clear connection between gathering feedback and boosting employee engagement!